aadamecz/CSE-and-trust/README.md

 # CSE-and-trust

-This folder contains the Online Appendix and a Stata replication package for Adolescent Core Self-Evaluation and Adult Interpersonal Trust: Evidence from the 1970 British Cohort Study by Anna Adamecz and Hubert János Kiss
+This folder contains the Online Appendix and a Stata replication package for "Adolescent Core Self-Evaluation and Adult Interpersonal Trust: Evidence from the 1970 British Cohort Study" by Anna Adamecz and Hubert János Kiss

 First working paper: TBA